- Next Steps

 RIT operates its own Food Service, and offers a variety of dining options including: Grace Watson Dining Hall (Gracies), the Ritz Sports Zone, the Commons, the Crossroads Caf and Market, Global Village Cantina and Grille, and the Student Alumni Union Cafeteria.
 In addition, the Corner Store offers everything a convenience store has to offer and more.
 Each dining facility is open at specific hours and has unique menus and services.
 More information can be obtained by visiting the website .

 Graduate students living in the RIT Inn and Conference Center are required to purchase a meal plan (a fixed number of meals per week at a fixed price), and students living in the apartments may choose to do the same.
 Students may also open a Food Debit Account to be used in any of the Food Service areas.
 You may deposit any amount of money into your debit account.
 No minimum balance is required.
 When using your Food Debit Account to pay for food in any of the Food Service dining areas, you will receive an 8% savings off your total purchase.
-Any money deposited into your debit account will roll over from quarter to quarter until the end of the school year.
+Any money deposited into your debit account will roll over from semester to semester until the end of the school year.

 A Flexible Spending Account differs from a Food Debit Account in that the FSA allows students to purchase goods and services at participating locations not restricted to Food Service areas.
 For example, you may use a FSA for purchases at all Food Service areas, vending machines, the library, the Campus Connections bookstore, and game rooms, to name only a few.
 You may establish a Food Debit Account or a Flexible Spending Account in person or by phone at (585) 475-2228.STUDENT HEALTH SERVICES

 The Student Health Center provides primary medical care on an outpatient basis.
 The staff includes physicians, nurse practitioners, registered nurses, health educators, and an interpreter for the deaf.
 Services, available by appointment, include general medical diagnosis and treatment, allergy injections and immunizations, sexual health services, laboratory services, X-rays, mental health services, prescriptions, lifestyle counseling and health education.
-Students can elect to pay a quarterly Health Fee, or a fee per service.
+Students can elect to pay a fixed Health Fee, or a fee per service.

 Center for Intercollegiate Athletics and Recreation